wp-plugins/ajax-event-calendar/readme.txt

 A fully localized Google/OSX hybrid interface which enables users (registered with the necessary access) to add, edit and delete events in a community calendar viewable by all blog visitors.
 The calendar can be added to a page or a post using the "[calendar]" shortcode.

-If you enjoy the use of this plugin please [rate it and confirm compatibility](http://wordpress.org/extend/plugins/ajax-event-calendar/)
+If you enjoy this plugin please [rate it and confirm compatibility](http://wordpress.org/extend/plugins/ajax-event-calendar/)

 =  Features =